 When you eat something that disagrees with your stomach, you might experience heartburn.
 Episodes of heartburn can become uncomfortable and sometimes painful.
 Chronic heartburn can eventually hurt the esophagus.
 Gastroesophageal reflux disease (GERD), commonly known as acid reflux, can also damage teeth.
-In this article, Lake Forest dentist, Dr. James Fondriest, explains GERD and how to protect teeth from stomach acid.
+In this article, Dr. James Fondriest, explains GERD and how to protect teeth from stomach acid.

 What is GERD?